SofG96/Codes/README.md

 **Welcome in my repository.**

 I am Sofia Gori.
-In each folder you can find samples of codes I have written.
-Each script has a `README` meant to provide a basic explanation.
+In each folder ther are samples of codes I have written.
+Each script has a `README.md` file meant to provide a basic explanation.